An Eye for Details: Molding and Millwork to Accent Your Home

 Picture a symmetrical Craftsman bungalow, a grand Colonial and a colorful gingerbread Victorian.
 What do these very different homes have in common?
 Among other things, amazing architectural details.
-These particular home designs are identifiable largely by the particular style of millwork and moldings characteristic of each one.
+These particular home designs are identifiable largely by the particular style of millwork, accent wall paneling, and moldings characteristic of each one.

 Where to Begin

 Getting started can seem a little daunting.
 Where do you begin?
 What materials and tools are needed?
 How much will it cost?
-An experienced craftsman can quickly cut through the maze of options to the particular features and materials right for you and your budget.
+A plaster master melbourne can quickly cut through the maze of options to the particular features and materials right for you and your budget.
 A professional can also spark ideas you may not have considered and provide the inspiration to get started.

 Bert Allen at Sidney B. Allen Builders says that adding molding and millwork is one of the least expensive ways to increase the value of your home.
 “There’s a growing trend toward incorporating larger and more decorative crown moldings beyond the common rooms into master bedrooms and bathrooms,” he says.

 A little information and imagination is all that’s needed to create outstanding architectural features.
 Some longstanding favorites are a great place to begin.

 BASE MOLDING protects the walls from damage but also grounds the room.
 This draws the eye low then visually “leads” us around the room noticing other details and attractive features.
 Baseboards differ in height based on the period and style of a home, some styles much wider than the scant two- to three-inch baseboards in many homes today.
 This makes baseboards a great place to begin enhancing a home by adding height to the existing baseboard or adding a decorative cap.

 CHAIR RAIL, also called dado rail, is applied about 36 inches from the floor or up approximately one third of the wall in rooms with high ceilings, and is very common in dining rooms, especially in traditional and colonial designs.